 Incoming mail server—type the word none.
 (Even though Amazon SES does not receive email, Outlook still requires that you fill in this field.)

 Outgoing mail server (SMTP)—See Connecting to the Amazon SES SMTP Endpoint for a list of Amazon SES SMTP endpoints.
-For example, if you want to use the Amazon SES endpoint in the US West (Oregon) AWS Region, the outgoing mail server would be email-smtp.us-west-2.amazonaws.com.
+For example, if you want to use the Amazon SES endpoint in the US West (Oregon) region, the outgoing mail server would be email-smtp.us-west-2.amazonaws.com.